sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 **Fusing textual and financial models:** we experiment with several strategies for combining the representations from the T and F models for a unified prediction:
 * concatenation: the simplest approach is concatenating the T and F representations.
-* DA-RNN(TODO:cite): The dual-stage attention-based RNN model predicts the current value of a time-series based on its previous values and those of exogenous series.
+* DA-RNN (<d-cite key="Qin2017dual"></d-cite>): The dual-stage attention-based RNN model predicts the current value of a time-series based on its previous values and those of exogenous series.
 We feed historical financial representations (F) as the time series and textual representations (T) as the exogenous series.
 * Prompt-based fusion: LLM-based analysis of given tweets and historical financial values of the target indicator are fed together with raw historical values of the target to a T5 model as separate segments.